microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 `SharedTreeView` supports transactions by following a two-stage process:

 1. After a transaction is started, and for the duration of the transaction, all edits that make up the transaction are treated as individual commits.
 2. When the transaction is terminated, the view's `SharedTreeBranch` and its other components (e.g., the forest) are updated to match the outcome of the transaction:
     - If the transaction was aborted, then the commits from the transaction are removed from the branch and the changes are reverted from the forest.
     - If the transaction was committed, then the commits from the transaction are composed into a single commit, and the forest is left untouched.

 In the abort case, the `StygianForest` will be correctly updated through the application of the inverses of the transaction's commits.
 In the commit case however,
-the `StygianForest` needs to be patched to account for the fact that any repair data generated by the transaction's individual commits will should now be attributed to the one composed commit that makes up the whole transaction.
+the `StygianForest` needs to be patched to account for the following fact: any repair data generated by the transaction's individual commits should now be attributed to the one composed commit that makes up the whole transaction.

-We currently plan to address this need using the following implementation strategy:
+We can address this by using the following implementation strategy:

--   As changes are being made during the transaction, assign each transaction change
-    (among the kind of changes that is liable to produce repair data) a changeset-local ID that is unique across the whole transaction.
+-   As changes are being made during the transaction, assign each transaction change a changeset-local ID that is unique across the whole transaction.
     (At the time of writing, we already avoid recycling changeset-local ID among the changesets that make up a transaction.)
 -   When the `StygianForest` is informed of such a change, it stores the repair data for it as normal.
--   When the transaction is completed, for each piece of repair data associated with changesets that make up the transaction, keep the repair data in the `StygianForest` but update its entry so that it is now associated with the composed changeset.
+-   When the transaction is completed, for each piece of repair data associated with changesets that make up the transaction, leave the repair data in the `StygianForest` untouched but update its entry so that it is now associated with the composed changeset.

 The above approach relies on the fact that composition can elide but not reassign changeset-local IDs.
 This avoids the problem of having to reverse-engineer how the repair data produced by the individual changesets maps to the repair data produced by composed changeset.

-Note that this require reassigning new changeset-local IDs to changeset that are merged into the branch whose transaction is open.
+Note that this requires reassigning new changeset-local IDs to changesets that are merged into the branch whose transaction is open.

 ### Patching Repair Data After Rebasing